WashU-Astroparticle-Lab/straxion/tests/README.md

 # Testing Guide

-This directory contains tests for the straxion package, including comprehensive tests for the DAQReader plugin.
+Unless you are a developer for `straxion`, please feel free to skip reading.
+This directory contains tests for the straxion package, including comprehensive tests for the `DAQReader` plugin.

 ## Test Structure